cocoluk/AMLI_FinalProject/README.md

 # AMLI Project - Bitcoin Price Prediction

- > This is a final project from Google Applied Machine Learning Intensive (AMLI) in summer 2019.
+This is our team's final project from Google's Applied Machine Learning Intensive (AMLI), a 10-week ML bootcamp that took place during the summer of 2019.

- > Using machine learning (ML) techniques and given the Bitcoin historical data and sentiment analysis of relevant Reddit and Twitter posts, the model could predict the trend and the exact price of Bitcoin.
+Using machine learning (ML) techniques learned throughout the program, we built a model that used historical Bitcoin pricing data and sentiment analysis of relevant historical Reddit and Twitter data to predict the trend and the exact future price of Bitcoin.

  > Keywords: applied machine learning, Bitcoin, cryptocurrency, price prediction, RNN, sentiment analysis